ethereum/homestead-guide/source/account-management.rst

     ICAP: XE472EVKU3CGMJF2YQ0J9RO1Y90BC0LDFZ
     Raw hex: 0092e965928626f8880629cec353d3fd7ca5974f

-All normal (aka direct) ICAP addresses begin with XE so you should be able to recognise them easily.
+All normal (aka direct) ICAP addresses begin with XE so you should be able to recognize them easily.
 Notice also that the key has another identifier after Created key.
 This is known as the UUID.
-This is a unique identifer for the key that has absolutely nothing to do with the account itself.
+This is a unique identifier for the key that has absolutely nothing to do with the account itself.
 Knowing it does nothing to help an attacker discover who you are on the network.
 It also happens to be the filename for the key, which you can find in either ~/.web3/keys (Mac or Linux) or $HOME/AppData/Web3/keys (Windows).
 Now let's make sure it worked properly by listing the keys in the wallet:

 .. code-block:: Bash